nsidc/nsidc.github.io/README.md

 2. Run `bundle exec rake build`
 3. In another terminal window cd to `_site` and run `live-server`

-As you edit your content the site will automatically be build and live-server will automatically update your changes in the browser.
+As you edit your content the site will automatically be built and live-server will automatically update your changes in the browser.

 ## Blogging Basics